Evaluate more in depth the android_frameworks_opt_telephony_ril_ofono RIL

 - Test it on the Galaxy SIII 4G

 - See Upstream

-Updated by Joey Hewitt 11 days ago
+Updated by Joey Hewitt over 4 years ago

 I'm the author of this RIL.
 I added some detail to GNUtoo's graph, attached.
 (Sorry it's weird; I don't know graphviz.)

 Since my repo is lacking in documentation, some notes: